ryancooper/course-info/lab1.md

    $ git push origin :refs/tags/lab1
    ```

-4. Tag your last commit as the lab to be graded (*again, updae for the right lab ID*)
+4. Tag your last commit as the lab to be graded
    ```bash
    $ git tag -a lab1 -m 'lab1'
    ```